CHARLOTTE DRAYCOTT SC

 HKSAR v Tse Chun Kei

-A case much reported in the media in which Mr Tse’s co-accused Chau Hoi Leung Henry, murdered and dismembered his parents in Mr Tse’s flat and kept their body parts in refrigerators in there.
+A case much reported in the media in which Mr Tse’s co-accused Chau Hoi Leung Henry, murdered and dismembered his parents in Mr Tse’s flat and kept their body parts in refrigerators there.
 Mr Tse, represented by Miss Draycott, was acquitted against all odds, although he had confessed to the killing under great pressure from the police.
-He pleaded guilty to helping to dispose of some of the body parts because he was afraid of what Chau would do to his mother.
+He pleaded guilty to helping to dispose of some of the body parts because Chau had threatened his mother.
 He was granted his immediate release from custody into the arms of his sister who had given evidence in his support.
 He was a childlike and trusting character of low intellect, who had been cruelly used by a man he took to be a friend.
 He was fortunate to have finally found justice at the conclusion of his trial.

 CITIC Pacific Ltd v Secretary for Justice and the Commissioner of Police

-HKSAR v Jack Chen Keen, May Hao and Yee WenJie
+HKSAR v Jack Chen Keen, May Wang aka May Hao and Eric Yee WenJie

 HKSAR v Shum Chiu (HKSAR v Wong Hung Ki & Another)